 This vegan Rad Na is one of my favorite Thai noodle dishes.
-It features a silky homemade flat rice noodles that were pan-fried for maximum wok aroma and then drenched in a mouthwatering umami savoriness gravy.
+It features silky homemade flat rice noodles that were pan-fried for maximum wok aroma and then drenched in a mouthwatering umami savoriness gravy.

 Rad na is a popular noodle dish that you can order at many Thai restaurants.
 It’s typically made from flat rice noodles and served with a thick, slightly sweet gravy made from fermented bean paste (Taucu or 黄豆酱 Huáng dòu jiàng).